wazuh/wazuh-documentation/source/user-manual/registering/agent-enrollment.rst

 In the following example, we show how an Ubuntu Wazuh agent can be configured, registered, and started with some simple steps:

 #.
-Deploy the Wazuh agent:
+Install the Wazuh agent:

     .. code-block:: console

           # apt-get install wazuh-agent

 #.
-Edit ossec.conf with the manager IP and, optional, any desired enrollment configuration:
+Edit ``/var/ossec/etc/ossec.conf`` with the manager IP and, optional, any desired enrollment configuration:

     .. code-block:: xml